muratkeremozcan/aws-cdk-in-practice/README.md

 cdk init app --language typescript # scaffold cdk aws configure --profile cdk # configure the cdk profile cdk bootstrap --profile cdk # configure cdk for that region

-cd infrastructure
-# You need to build with every new branch, and every time back on main
-yarn build
-yarn build:frontend # installs and builds the front-end so it can be deployed
 ```

 ## Deployment